German steel giant ThyssenKrupp to slash 11,000 jobs – DW – 11/25/2024

 German steel giant ThyssenKrupp to slash 11,000 jobsNovember 25, 2024

-The company said blamed an increase in cheap imports, especially from Asia, for putting an increased and "significant strain on competitiveness."
+The Duisburg-based company blamed an increase in cheap imports, especially from Asia, for putting an increased and "significant strain on competitiveness."

 "Urgent measures are required to improve Thyssenkrupp Steel's own productivity and operational efficiency and to achieve a competitive cost level," a statement from the firm said.